Topoisomerase inhibitor: Quinolones

 Although quinolones are successful as antibiotics, their effectiveness is limited due to accumulation of small mutations and multi-drug efflux mechanisms, which pump out unwanted drugs out of the cell.
 In particular, smaller quinolones have shown to bind with high affinity in the multi-drug efflux pump in Escherichia coli and Staphylococcus aureus.
 Despite quinolones ability to target TopII, they can also inhibit TopIV based on the organisms and type of quinolone.
 Additionally, the discovery of mutations in the gyrB region is hypothesized to cause quinolone-based antibiotic resistance.
 Specifically, the mutations from aspartate (D) to asparagine (N), and Lysine (K) to glutamic acid (E) are believed to disrupt interactions, leading to some loss of tertiary structure.

 Mechanically, the since disproven, Shen et al. (1989) model of quinolone inhibitor binding proposed that, in each DNAgyrase-DNA complex, four quinolone molecules associate with one another via hydrophobic interactions and form hydrogen bonds with the bases of separated, single stranded segments of DNA.
 Shen et al. based their hypothesis on observations regarding the increased affinity and site specificity of quinolone binding to single stranded DNA compared to relaxed double stranded DNA.
 A modified version of the Shen et al. model was still regarded as a likely mechanism in the mid to late 2000s, but X-ray crystallography-based models of inhibitor-DNA-TopII complex stable intermediates developed in 2009 have since contradicted this hypothesis.
 This newer model suggests that two quinolone molecules intercalate at the two DNA nick sites created by TopII, aligning with a hypothesis proposed by Leo et al. (2005).

 Anticancer therapeutics

 Intercalating poison

 TopII inhibitors have two main identification: poisons and catalytic inhibitors.
 TopII poisons are characterized by their ability to create irreversible covalent bonds with DNA.
 Furthermore, TopII poisons are divided into two groups: intercalating or non-intercalating poisons.
 The anthracycline family, one of the most medically prevalent types of intercalating poisons, are able to treat a variety of cancer due to its diverse derivations and are often prescribed in combination with other chemotherapeutic medications.

 The first anthracycline (doxorubicin) was isolated from the bacteria Streptomyces peucetius in the 1960s.
-Anthracyclines are composed of a core of four hexane rings, the central two of which are quinone and hydroquinone rings.
+Anthracyclines are composed of a core of four 6-member rings, the central two of which are quinone and hydroquinone rings.
 A ring adjacent to the hydroquinone is connected to two substituents, a daunosamine sugar and a carbonyl with a varying side chain.
 Currently, there are four main anthracyclines in medical use: